AdelsteinJillTPF/wildlife-wrangler/README.md

 * Abandonment of Spatialite in favor of the Python Geopandas package for spatial processes.
 * All software requirements can now be satisfied with conda.
 There is no need to suffer through Spatialite installation.
 * Revised Jupyter Notebook document for designing and running queries.
+* More sophisticated logic for interpreting and approximating the geographic locations of records in accordance with Chapman and Wieczorek (2020).

 ## Coming soon
-* More sophisticated logic for interpreting and approximating the geographic locations of records in accordance with Chapman and Wieczorek (2020).
+* Ability to interpret the shape georeference methods by using the Darwin Core attribute "footprintWKT"
 * Incorporating tools for navigating taxa concept matching and assessment.
-* Helper function to combine two output databases.
 * Helper function to extract a random point from within each occurrence records' geographic boundaries.

 ## Inputs